Nkethaeus/Kaffee-Analyzer/README.md

 # Kaffee Analyzer

 Kaffee Analyzer is a lexical, syntax, and semantic analyzer developed for the purpose of parsing programs written in our custom programming language, Kaffee.
-This tool has been developed to fulfill the requirements of a university project.
+This tool has been developed to fulfill the requirements of a university subject.

 ## Overview